AntBap23/Demand-Model/README.md

-# Demand-Model
+# Time Series Analysis model
-Demand Forecasting Model using retail data
+Time Series Analysis Model using retail data, Python with Scikit learn for model building and Tableau for Visualization